raneamri/nextop/README.md

 # Nextop
-Innotop for MySQL (& other DBMSs) written in GoLang.
-This program supports plugin creation.
-Developed over the course of my 2023 summer internship.
+Nextop is a powerful program designed for monitoring MySQL and other Database Management Systems (DBMSs), developed during a summer internship in 2023.
+This versatile tool provides support for plugin creation, allowing users to extend its functionality according to their specific needs.

 ## Startup
-Nextop can be built using the command:
+To build Nextop, execute the following command:
 ```bash
     make build
 ```

-and can be called using the commands:
+Once built, you can run Nextop with the following command:
 ```bash
     ./nextop
 ```

-or called with arguments:
+Alternatively, you can provide arguments to customize the behavior:
 ```bash
     ./nextop <dbms> <dsn> <conn-name> <group>
 ```
-where quotation marks around the DSN is necessary on Mac M1 zsh and the last argument is optional.
-While naming your connection isn't required, it is greatly recommended to give your connections unique names if you're monitoring multiple.
-Grouping is also optional, and not grouping your connections has no repercussions.
+Please note that on Mac M1 zsh, it is necessary to use quotation marks around the DSN.
+The last argument is optional.
+Although naming your connections is not mandatory, we strongly recommend giving them unique names, especially when monitoring multiple connections.
+Grouping connections is also an optional feature that allows you to manage them as a unit.

-Upon successful connection, an instance will be written in config for easy access in the future.
+Upon establishing a successful connection, Nextop will create an instance in the configuration for easy future access.

 ## Interface
 ### Controls
 View menu.

-### Configs
+### Configurations
-If Nextop is called for the first time with no arguments, you will be sent directly to this page:
+When running Nextop for the first time, without any arguments, or without any pre-configured connections, you will be directed to the configuration page:

 ![ConfigPage](https://github.com/raneamri/nextop/blob/main/img/config.png)

-It is strongly advised to name connections and to give them unique names.
-Grouping allows relation of multiple connections as to be able manage them as a unit.

-Currently, to remove connections or edit configurations, you will have to access nextop.conf and do it manually.
-Upon submission, the program will attempt to connect with the specified DSN.
+We highly recommend naming connections and giving them unique identifiers.
+Grouping connections facilitates managing them efficiently.
+Currently, to remove connections or modify configurations, you need to access the nextop.conf file manually.
+After submitting changes, the program will attempt to connect with the specified DSN.

-*As of Fri 23rd June 2023, the only DBMS supported is MySQL.
+*As of Fri 23rd June 2023, Nextop supports MySQL as the only DBMS.

 ### Processlist
-The processlist will dynamically show you ongoing processes.
-Processes will appear in different colors depending on their latency:
+The processlist dynamically displays ongoing processes, with different colors indicating their latency:
 - 5 seconds -> blue
 - 10 seconds -> yellow
 - 30 seconds -> red